First, the average income for a Real Estate Agent working between 21 and 39 hours a week is $46,458.

 This is what we intend to change for you with this guide.

 *Or if you'd rather just jump in and start your own referral campaign, we have you covered HERE.

 Sure, you can bring in some leads with a $100K marketing budget, develop a robust SEO strategy, research PPC google ads, buy some random billboards and pull your hair out trying to master Facebook advertising.

 You are more than welcome to compete in that rat race.

 But is that why you got into this business?

 Will those approaches even work?

-Despite all the other channels, when we ask agents "How to get real estate clients?"
+Despite all the other channels, when we ask agents "How do you find your real estate clients right now?"
 9 out of 10 will respond with things like “it’s all word of mouth” or “pretty much through referrals”.